Saeed bin Zayed Al Nahyan: Biography

-He is the son of Zayed bin Sultan Al Nahyan, the founder and first president of United Arab Emirates.
-He is the half brother of the President of the United Arab Emirates, Sheikh Mohamed bin Zayed Al Nahyan.
+Saeed bin Zayed Al Nahyan was the son of Zayed bin Sultan Al Nahyan, the founder and first president of the United Arab Emirates.
+He was the half-brother of the President of the United Arab Emirates, Mohamed bin Zayed Al Nahyan.

-Al Nahyan was the chairman of Abu Dhabi's Seaports Department, and formerly held the position of Undersecretary at the Abu Dhabi Planning Department.
+Al Nahyan was the chairman of Abu Dhabi's Seaports Department and had held the position of undersecretary at the Abu Dhabi Planning Department.
 He was a member of Abu Dhabi Executive Council between 2004 and 2010.

+Al Nahyan died on 27 July 2023 after suffering from a prolonged illness.

 Football

-Al Nahyan served as the Chairman of the UAE Football Association (2001–2002).
-He succeeded his half brother Sheikh Khalifa as the chairman of Al-Wahda Club before being replaced in 2011 by his full brother, Sheikh Diab bin Zayed Al Nahyan.
+Al Nahyan served as the chairman of the UAE Football Association (2001–2002).
+He succeeded his half-brother Sheikh Khalifa as the chairman of Al-Wahda Club before being replaced in 2011 by his full brother, Sheikh Diab bin Zayed Al Nahyan.
 His half brother Sheikh Mansour is the chairman of Al-Jazira Club and owner of Manchester City.